MicrosoftDocs/bing-docs/bing-docs/bing-image-search/concepts/bing-image-search-get-images.md

 ---
 title: Get images from the web - Bing Image Search API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use the Bing Image Search API to search for and get relevant images from the web.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen
-ms.assetid: AB1B9898-C94A-4B59-91A1-8623C94BA3D4
-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-image-search
 ms.topic: conceptual
-ms.date: 03/04/2019
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---

 # Get images from the web with the Bing Image Search API